15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 What to Know Before Visiting in Winter

-Due to Hawaii’s tropical climate, Volcanoes National Park is accessible year-round.
+Due to Hawaii’s tropical climate, Volcanoes National Park generally provides a similar travel experience year-round.

 lava flow at volcanoes national park hawaii